Self-associated three-dimensional cones: Results

-\emph{Infinite $a$, finite $b$:} The boundary piece corresponding to the right boundary line of the half-plane $M$ is the conic hull of a solution $f_0: \mathbb R \to \mathbb R^3$ of the linear ODE \eqref{transl_scalar_diffeq_right_f}.
-The boundary piece corresponding to the end-point $a = -\infty$ is a ray $R_{\infty}$ generated by an eigenvector of the automorphism $T$ with eigenvalue 1, and $T$ is of parabolic type.
-By Lemma \ref{par_sym} the rays generated by the points $f_0(y)$ tend to $R_{\infty}$ as $y \to \pm\infty$.
-Hence the smooth boundary piece meets itself at the ray $R_{\infty}$ and its union with this ray forms the complete boundary $\partial K$.

-\emph{Infinite $a$, infinite $b$:} The boundary piece corresponding to the end-point $b = +\infty$ is polyhedral with a doubly infinite sequence of extreme rays $R_k$, $k \in \mathbb Z$, generated by points $v_k$ of the form \eqref{f_infty}.
-The boundary piece corresponding to the end-point $a = -\infty$ is a ray $R_{\infty}$ generated by an eigenvector of the automorphism $T$ with eigenvalue 1, and $T$ is of parabolic type.
-By Lemma \ref{par_sym} the rays $R_k$ tend to $R_{\infty}$ as $k \to \pm\infty$.
-Hence the polyhedral boundary piece meets itself at the ray $R_{\infty}$ and its union with this ray forms the complete boundary $\partial K$.
-The cone $K$ has hence a doubly infinite sequence of extreme rays on which the automorphism $T$ acts by a shift.
-The ray $R_{\infty}$ is also extreme and is the unique accumulation point of this sequence.

-Note that the rays $R_k$ can be obtained from the ray $R_0$ by application of powers of the automorphism $T$.
-On the other hand, by a unimodular coordinate change in $\mathbb R^3$ the automorphism $T$, which has Jordan normal form with a single Jordan cell with eigenvalue 1, can always be brought to the form $ $.
-If the initial ray $R_0$ is not contained in a proper invariant subspace of $T$, which must be the case since $K$ has non-empty interior, then the cones $K(R_0)$ obtained by the closed convex hull of the rays $R_k = T^{-k}[R_0]$, $k \in \mathbb Z$, for different initial rays $R_0$ are all mutually linearly isomorphic.
-Hence any cone constructed in this way is isomorphic to a self-associated cone corresponding to the parameter values $(a,b) = (-\infty,+\infty)$.
-In particular, we may generate the ray $R_0$ by the vector $v_0 = (0,0,1)^T$.
-Then the ray $R_k$ is generated by $v_k = (\frac{k^2}{2},k,1)^T$.

-We are now ready to classify the cones of parabolic and hyperbolic type.
-We start with the parabolic type.

 {\theorem The $SL(3,\mathbb R)$-orbits of self-associated cones of parabolic type are parameterized by a continuous parameter $b \in (-\infty,+\infty]$.
-Every such cone possesses a subgroup of linear automorphisms which is isomorphic to the infinite dihedral group $D_{\infty}$.
-This group is generated by a unimodular automorphism $T$ of parabolic type and a reflection $\Sigma$.
+Every such cone $K$ possesses a subgroup of linear automorphisms which is isomorphic to the infinite dihedral group $D_{\infty}$.
+This subgroup is generated by an automorphism $T$ with spectrum $\{1\}$ and eigenvalue of geometric multiplicity 1, and a reflection $\Sigma$.
+There exists a boundary ray $\rho_0$ of $K$ which is left fixed by every automorphism in the subgroup.